InvirganceDocumentation/convirgance-docs/docs/transforming-data.md

 Iterable<JSONObject> customerData = sorter.transform(results)

 /*
 Using the transformer would return the following.
-Much more concise, and notable a much smaller footprint {
+Much more concise, and notably a much smaller footprint {
     "RECIPIENT": "bob",
     "TOTAL": 54.12,